 - Syringes - If you see a syringe in a public place, call Council on 4732 7777 so it can be removed by a trained worker.

 - Don't go up in smoke - a properly installed and maintained smoke alarm can save your life.
 Have a plan.
-Being woken up by a fire can be confusing, but having a fire evacuation plan helps everyone in your household know what to do and where to go.
+Being woken by fire can be confusing, but having a fire evacuation plan helps everyone in your household know what to do and where to go.

 - Install smoke alarms.
 Test them monthly and change batteries annually.